itsJensin/Malachite-Tracker-Cases-For-Mochi/README.md

 - **General purpose lead-free solder wire**
 <sup>The 'normal' type you will find in many electronics and craft stores.</sup>

+- **Heavy duty velcro - the 'hook' side**
+<sup>This is what to stick on the back of the tracker, to attach it firmly to your straps.</sup>

 ## -~ Tools ~-
 The essential tools required to build these.